ayumax/ObjectDeliverer/README.md

 We welcome contributions from everyone!
 If you'd like to improve ObjectDeliverer, here's how you can help:

 1. Fork the repository
-2. Create your feature branch from the `devel` branch
+2. Create your feature branch from the `master` branch
 3. Make your changes
-4. Submit a pull request targeting the `devel` branch
+4. Submit a pull request targeting the `master` branch

-All pull requests should be directed to the `devel` branch, not the master branch.
+All pull requests should be directed to the `master` branch, not the master branch.
 This helps us manage changes and test them properly before merging into the main codebase.

 Whether you're fixing bugs, adding features, improving documentation, or suggesting enhancements - your contributions are appreciated!